Adaptive Numerical Solution of Kadanoff-Baym Equations: Numerical Solution of Kadanoff-Baym Equations

+where typically $p=2$.
+Given this acceptance criterion, the roles of the tolerances $\texttt{rtol}$ and $\texttt{atol}$ in Eq. \eqref{eq:error-def} can be better understood considering them separately under the infinity-norm.
+In this scenario, $-\log_{10}\texttt{rtol}$ controls the minimum number of correct digits between time steps, while $\texttt{atol}$ is a threshold for the magnitude of the elements of $y$ for which the minimum number of correct digits is guaranteed.
+This local error is then used to adjust both the step size $h_{n} := (t_{n+1} - t_{n})$ and the order $k$.
+The next time step is chosen as the largest possible step that still satisfies the local error being $\lesssim 1$.
+Given the current local error $\|le_{k}(n+1)\| \simeq C h_{n}^{k+1}$ for some constant $C$, and assuming that the subsequent error is maximal, i.e.\ $ \|le_{k}(n+2)\| \simeq C h_{n+1}^{k+1} \approx 1$ , the next time step can be chosen optimally as~\cite{Haier_1993}

-and typically $p=2$.
-Obtaining the optimal order $k$ is slightly more involved and we refer the reader to Ref.\ \cite{Haier_1993} for an excellent and self-contained explanation of heuristic mechanisms for order selection and the derivation of recurrence relations that can be exploited for an efficient calculation of Eqs.\ \eqref{eq:adams-explicit} and \eqref{eq:adams-implicit}.
-We remark that such methods rely extensively on caching function evaluations at previous times.
-However, due to the constant resizing of the system when integrating KB equations, the cached values will have to be modified at each time-step to account for the added equations.
+Obtaining the optimal order $k$ is slightly more involved and we refer the reader to Ref.\ \cite{Haier_1993} for an excellent and self-contained explanation of heuristic mechanisms for order selection.
+Regardless of the order $k$, the number of required function evaluations per time step is constant, hence $k$ is ideally set to a large value ($\gtrsim 5$) such that the integrator can take larger steps and the overall computational cost is reduced.